Skip to main content

 • Schools for vocational training or development of basic skills for special needs or at-risk students.

-• Hospice centers to address the emotional needs of families.
+• Hospice centers to address the emotional needs of patients and families.

 • Farms and nurseries for vocational training for those with developmental disabilities.